Weisse Wölfe Terrorcrew

-The neo-Nazi group, which consisted of 11 men and two women, had been monitored by police for over a year.
-Some of the accused plotters were members of the small neo-Nazi party Die Rechte, while others belonged to Nügida, a local offshoot of PEGIDA.
+The members of WWT, which consisted of 11 men and two women, had been monitored by police for over a year.
+Some were also members of the neo-Nazi party Die Rechte, while others belonged to Nügida, a local offshoot of PEGIDA.
 According to police, some of them had been "participants and managers" in anti-immigrant and anti-refugee demonstrations.
+Four of the participants were arrested and held in pre-trial detention after being charged in 2016.
+The Weisse Wölfe Terrorcrew was banned by the German Ministry of the Interior in 2016.